Parcel Delivery Management Services, from The Whistl Group visit parcels website

 They listen to my concerns or issue and treat me with respect…always very knowledgeable and offer good helpful solutions

-Both men and women find unhelpful contact centres and those that keep them waiting on the line the most annoying.
+Both men and women find unhelpful contact centres and those that keep them waiting in line the most annoying.
 For men, language issues are in 3rd place; for women, it's being sent around in circles without achieving anything.
 Women also found ‘Going round in circles’ and ‘rude/arrogant agents’ more disagreeable than men.

 Go back to Index